Aryl halide: Organometallic reagent formation

 Direct formation of Grignard reagents, by adding the magnesium to the aryl halide in an ethereal solution, works well if the aromatic ring is not significantly deactivated by electron-withdrawing groups.

 Other reactions

 The halides can be displaced by strong nucleophiles via reactions involving radical anions.
 Alternatively aryl halides, especially the bromides and iodides, undergo oxidative addition, and thus are subject to Buchwald–Hartwig amination-type reactions.

-Chlorobenzene was once the precursor to phenol, which is now made by oxidation of cumene.
-At high temperatures, aryl groups react with ammonia to give anilines.

 Biodegradation

-Rhodococcus phenolicus is a bacterium that degrade dichlorobenzene as sole carbon sources.
+Rhodococcus phenolicus is a bacterium that degrades dichlorobenzene as sole carbon sources.

 Applications

 The aryl halides produced on the largest scale are chlorobenzene and the isomers of dichlorobenzene.
 One major but discontinued application was the use of chlorobenzene as a solvent for dispersing the herbicide Lasso.
 Overall, production of aryl chlorides (also naphthyl derivatives) has been declining since the 1980s, in part due to environmental concerns.
 Triphenylphosphine is produced from chlorobenzene: